qwc-services/qwc-services.github.io/src/topics/Search.md

 * `description`: An arbitrary descriptive text which will be displayed above the search fields in the `FeatureSearch` plugin.
 * `default`: Whether the search is selected by default when opening the `FeatureSearch` plugin.
 * `group`: A group name, used to group the searches in the `FeatureSearch` selection combobox.
+* `featuresearch`: Optional.
+Set to `false` to exclude this provider from the `FeatureSearch` (ObjectSearch) sidebar.
+Useful for `qgis` providers without a `fields` configuration that are only meant to be searchable via the TopBar search.
+Defaults to `true`.
 * For each entry in `fields`, you can set `order` to override the position of the field in the search form.

 ## Configuring the fulltext search service <a name="fulltext-search"></a>